 Location

-Stephenson 2-18 is a member of the open cluster Stephenson 2, which occupies an area of 1.8’ of the sky but is not visible in amateur telescopes.
+Stephenson 2-18 appears as a member of the open cluster Stephenson 2, which occupies an area of 1.8’ of the sky but is not visible in amateur telescopes.
 The cluster cannot be detected in visible light at all because it is heavily obscured by dust, but it can be seen in infrared light.
 It lies in the region of the sky between Alpha and Beta Scuti.

 Stephenson 2 location, image: Wikisky